praneeth-motapally/Chronic_diseases_predictor_with_chatbot/README.md

 # Chronic Diseases Predictor With Chatbot

 ## Overview
-This project presents a machine learning-based web application for the early prediction of chronic diseases.
-The system is designed to provide proactive healthcare by analyzing patient data and predicting the likelihood of various chronic conditions.
-By leveraging advanced machine learning algorithms, the goal is to assist medical professionals in making faster, more accurate diagnoses and to shift the focus from reactive treatment to preventive care.
+This project is a web application that uses machine learning to predict chronic diseases.
+It helps healthcare providers make faster and more accurate diagnoses by analyzing patient data.
+The system also includes a chatbot for general health information.
+The main goal is to promote preventive care by identifying health risks early.

 ## Key Features
 **Multi-Disease Prediction:** The application can predict the likelihood of several chronic diseases, including: